 The Chief Audit Executive must report to a level within the organization that allows the internal audit activity to fulfill its responsibilities.
-The Chief Audit Executive must confirm to the boardBoard, at least annually, the organizational independence of the internal audit activity.
+The Chief Audit Executive must confirm to the <a href="https://board.google.goog

 Organizational independence is effectively achieved when the Chief Audit Executive reports functionally to the boardBoard.
 Examples of functional reporting to the boardBoard involve the boardBoard: